AI Workshop: learn to build apps with AI →

 Swap USER and SERVER with your server details, and also /path-to-file/on/server.txt with the path of the file.
 And use your SSH key path.

-This will download the file in the same folder you are in, because I specified ./.
+This downloads the file to your current directory (because of the ./ at the end).
 You can change it to any folder on your computer.

 Lessons in this unit: